wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Regarding the issue of myPASS for travel to Malaysia, if you are travelling:

-- by land

-    ICA should not be asking for a myPASS.
+- **by land**: ICA should not be asking for a myPASS.
 If they do, inform them that the Malaysian side will not ask for myPASS on entry.

-- by air

-    Airlines and immigration authorities may ask you to show your [myPASS/Travel Note](#is-applying-for-mypass-travel-note-still-necessary) because they liaise with the Malaysian High Comm.
+- **by air**: Airlines and immigration authorities may ask you to show your [myPASS/Travel Note](#is-applying-for-mypass-still-necessary) because they liaise with the Malaysian High Comm.
 To be safe, please apply.

 ## What do I need to do to enter Malaysia?